johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 _Actions_ and/or _Routines_ to figure out which actions are triggered and which user-supplied routines are executed.

+If you're using the cheap_scenery extension, there's a debug command "cstest", which looks through all the cheap_scenery arrays in the game, to see if values of a surprising kind are found in any position.

+If you're using the talk_menu extension, there's a debug verb "tmtest", which checks all the talk menu arrays in the game.

 ## Enable all error checking

 Inform 6 has the ability to check for a number of problems at runtime,